 - Complete the graduation requirements for a Master’s Degree established in the Graduate Catalog.

-- Present official evidence of having administered anesthesia in six hundred (600) surgeries in different specialties.
+- Present official evidence of having administered anesthesia in six hundred (650) surgeries in different specialties and two thousand (2000) hours of clinical anesthesia time.

 Information: Masters of Science in Anesthesia